Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

-Figure~\ref{fig:fvst1} shows the calculated time dependence of $f_\alpha$ obtained by integrating the quasi-steady-state result, Eq.~(\ref{eq:dfdt}), for changes between the two conditions of $F = 0$ and $F = 1.43 \times 10^{17}$~m$^{-2}$s$^{-1}$.
-While the predicted shapes are not simple exponentials in these cases, for fitting to experiments we nonetheless characterize the model dynamics using the time to reach the $1/e$ fraction of the change in steady-state $f_\alpha^{ss}$.
+Figure~\ref{fig:fvst1} shows the calculated time dependence of $f_\alpha$ obtained by integrating the quasi-steady-state result, Eq.~(\ref{eq:dfdt}), for changes between the two conditions $G = -0.0018$~ML/s and $G = 0.0109$~ML/s.
+Note that the predicted shapes are not simple exponentials.